MichalZalecki/es6features-runtime/README.md

 Every other piece of code which isn't mine has a source mentioned in comment above the code.

 Looking for minimal version?
-Check out this [gits] (https://gist.github.com/MichalZalecki/e740c05ddf9e626c6394)!
+Check out this [gist] (https://gist.github.com/MichalZalecki/e740c05ddf9e626c6394)!

 ## How to start